 Writing a series

-The great thing about learning from writing is that you don’t have to publish what you write.
-Your only goal is to learn from the experience.
 Like anything else, storytelling skills take practice.
 Get better at tuning a saleable concept, pacing a tight story, drawing out emotional resonance.
 Practice reliably producing a complete manuscript.
 Learn to revise your story.
 Learn to revise your writing.

 Only once you’ve mastered producing a complete novel should you expect to pull off an entire series.
 Even then, approach the project with planning and forethought.
 You’ll need to decide if you’re telling a single story across many books or if you’re writing many books based on common elements.
 Those decisions should be firm long before you begin committing words to paper; read Series Writing 101: Resources for planning and writing a series.